Beach-fringed and beautiful, Mirissa is the perfect getaway spot for cracking a Sri Lankan cold beer and dipping your feet in the Indian Ocean.

 From surfing Mirissa’s gnarly waves to catching some sun at Secret beach, let’s take a look at some incredible places to see and things to do in Mirissa, Sri Lanka, for a good time traveling.

 Mirissa pokes out of the south-western edge of Sri Lanka.
 It occupies a sort of headland that makes up one end of the huge Weligama Bay.

 In the other direction, a few beaches and river estuaries soon give way to the bustling town of Matara.

 Behind Mirissa, to the north, are pockets of the jungle, wetland, and rice paddies that eventually rise with the foothills of the Central Highlands on the horizon.

-Because of its reputation for chilled-out vacationing, Mirissa is one of the first ports of call for those in search of sun, sand, sea and surf on Sri Lanka.
+Because of its reputation for chilled-out vacationing, Mirissa is one of the first ports of call for those in search of sun, sand, sea, and surf in Sri Lanka.
 The upshot?
-There are loads of ways to arrive, even from as far afield as the airport in Colombo…
+There are loads of ways to arrive, even from as far afield as the airport in Colombo.

 Private taxis to Mirissa from Bandaranaike International Airport will be priced at around 12000 LKR.
 You can usually reduce that with some determined bartering.

 What to Do in Mirissa